johnpoole/calgary-water/README.md

 The page renders an online raster basemap using OpenStreetMap tile images (internet required).

+## Shareable views (URL state)

+The current pan/zoom and all legend filter toggles are encoded into the page URL query string automatically.
+Copy/paste the URL to share the exact same view.

 ## Run locally

 Browsers generally block `fetch()` when opening `index.html` directly from disk (the `file://` scheme).
 Run a local web server from this folder instead.